LithuanianMathemator/NumericalSVD/README.md

 The examples and functions used to compute them are in the folder 'Examples'.

-All the result graphs, even the ones that are not shown in the thesis, can be found in the folder ResultGraphs.
+All the result graphs, even the ones that are not shown in the thesis, can be found in the folder 'ResultGraphs'.